cobyism/ghost-on-heroku/README.md

 ### How this works

 This repository is essentially a minimal web application that specifies [Ghost as a dependency](https://github.com/TryGhost/Ghost/wiki/Using-Ghost-as-an-NPM-module), and makes a deploy button available.

+## Updating

+After deploying your own ghost blog, you can update it by running the following commands:
+<pre><code>heroku clone --app YOURAPPNAME && cd YOURAPPNAME
+git remote add origin https://github.com/cobyism/ghost-on-heroku git pull origin master # may trigger a few merge conflicts, depending on how long since last update git push heroku master
+</code></pre>

+This will pull down the code that was deployed to heroku so you have it locally, attach this repository as a new remote, attempt to pull down the latest version and merge it in, and then push that change back to your heroku app instance.

 ## Problems?